-Currently Quantum ESPRESSO supports PAW (Projector-Augmented Wave) sets, Ultrasoft (US) pseudopotentials (PPs) and Norm-Conserving (NC) PPs in separable (Kleinman-Bylander) form.
-Some calculations (e.g. Gamma-only phonon, third-order energy derivatives: Raman, anharmonic force constants) work only with NC PPs; others (e.g. CP) do not yet support PAW.
+Quantum ESPRESSO currently supports PAW (Projector-Augmented Wave) sets, Ultrasoft (US) pseudopotentials (PPs) and Norm-Conserving (NC) PPs in separable (Kleinman-Bylander) form.
+Some calculations (e.g. meta-GGA functionals, Gamma-only phonon, third-order energy derivatives: Raman, anharmonic force constants) work only with NC PPs; CP does not yet support PAW.

-If you do not find the PP you need, you may still get a suitable one from other sources.
-Quantum ESPRESSO uses a unified pseudopotential format (UPF) for all types of PPs and still accepts a number of older formats.
+If you do not find the PP you need in the libraries of ready-to-use PPs , you may still get a suitable one from other sources.
+Quantum ESPRESSO uses a unified PP format (UPF) for all types of PPs and still accepts a number of older formats.
 The directory upftools contains utilities that convert to UPF several PP formats used by other electronic-structure codes.
 A few good places where to look for PPs:

 - For US PPs: CAMPOS PP library

 - The collection of PP data of Abinit

 - Hartwigsen-Goedecker-Hutter PPs from CPMD, by Matthias Krack

 - The GBRV high-throughput pseudopotential page, by David Vanderbilt’s group.

 - The FPMD PPs table (in QSO format, converter to UPF format available here)